ttmassa/travelling-salesman/README.md

 # Travelling Salesman Problem Solution

-A solution to the travelling salesman problem (TSP) using a genetic algorithm and providing a GUI to execute it and see the results.
+A solution to the travelling salesman problem (TSP) using a genetic algorithm.
+This provides a GUI to execute it and visualize the results.

 ## Table of contents